What is a condition report?

 You can create your own condition report as long as it includes:

-- the name(s) of the tenant(s)
+- names of the tenants

 - any fixtures, fittings and furniture included in the tenancy agreement

-How to complete a condition report
+How to complete the report

 The tenant must then: